Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Introduction

 \section{Introduction}

-Carbon-based electronics is widely regarded as a promising alternative to conventional silicon-based devices~\cite{avouris2007carbon,Hu2010CNTrev,chae2014carbon,rao2018carbon,khan2020review,maruyama2022physics,bharadwaj2025transitioning}.
+Carbon-based electronics is widely regarded as a promising alternative to conventional silicon-based devices~\cite{avouris2007carbon,Hu2010CNTrev,chae2014carbon,rao2018carbon,khan2020review,maruyama2022physics,bharadwaj2025transitioning,Zhang2025HPC}.
 In particular, carbon materials such as carbon nanotubes (CNTs) and graphene exhibit exceptional electronic, optoelectronic and mechanical properties~\cite{dinadayalane2010remarkable,wang2013carbon,kumar2021review}.
 The extremely high predicted tensile strength and Young's modulus of CNTs make them among the strongest and stiffest known materials~\cite{takakura2019strength}.
-Although the properties of single and small ensembles of CNTs have been extensively studied in recent decades, both experimentally and theoretically, the properties of CNT films, which are strongly affected by the formation of bundles and junctions~\cite{Hu2010CNTrev,evans2012inter,feng2018quantitative,yamaguchi2019one,wang2021phenomenological,kim2022nanoscale}, remains comparatively less understood~\cite{chen2025controlled,xiang2025electrical}.
+Although the properties of single CNTs and small ensembles of CNTs have been extensively studied in recent decades, both experimentally and theoretically, the properties of CNT films, which are strongly affected by the formation of bundles and junctions~\cite{Hu2010CNTrev,evans2012inter,feng2018quantitative,yamaguchi2019one,wang2021phenomenological,kim2022nanoscale}, remain comparatively less understood~\cite{chen2025controlled,xiang2025electrical}.

 Experimentally, it has been shown that the properties of CNT films can strongly depend on their density~\cite{zhang2005spark,aliev2007thermal,yang2010tuning,pohls2012physical,zhang2012high,kumanek2019thermal}.
 Various strategies have been developed to increase the density of CNT films, such as annealing to increase ordering and crystallinity~\cite{zhang2005spark,yang2010tuning} or mechanical pressure to promote tighter packing~\cite{zhang2012high}.
-For instance, buckypapers (\textit{i.e.} macroscopic aggregates of carbon nanotubes) exhibit almost linearly improved electrical and thermal conductivity under compression~\cite{zhang2012high}.
-The fabrication method also seems important, as sequential layering of CNT films can be used to tune the properties of the final film~\cite{Rathanasamy2021,wang2013carbon}.
-Finally, although less frequently discussed, amorphous carbon is expected to be inherently present between tubes and bundles as a byproduct of the CNT growth process, but its effect on the physical properties of CNT films remains poorly understood.
+For instance, buckypapers (\textit{i.e.}, macroscopic aggregates of carbon nanotubes) exhibit almost linear enhancement of electrical and thermal conductivity under compression~\cite{zhang2012high}.
+The fabrication method also plays an important role, as sequential deposition of CNT layers can be used to tune the properties of the final film~\cite{Rathanasamy2021,wang2013carbon}.
+Finally, the presence of amorphous carbon between and around CNTs is inherent to the CNT growth process, yet its effect on the physical properties of the films remains poorly understood.